NLnetLabs/unbound/doc/unbound.conf.rst

     Default: 6379

+.. _unbound.conf.cachedb.redis-server-path:

+redis-server-path: *<unix socket path>*
+    The unix socket path to connect to the Redis server.
+    Unix sockets may have better throughput than the IP address option.

+    Default: "" (disabled)

+.. _unbound.conf.cachedb.redis-server-password:

+redis-server-password: *"<password>"*
+    The Redis AUTH password to use for the Redis server.
+    Only relevant if Redis is configured for client password authorisation.

+    Default: "" (disabled)

 .. _unbound.conf.cachedb.redis-timeout:

 redis-timeout: *<msec>*
-    The period until when Unbound waits for a response from the Redis sever.
+    The period until when Unbound waits for a response from the Redis server.
     If this timeout expires Unbound closes the connection, treats it as if the Redis server does not have the requested data, and will try to re-establish a new connection later.

     Default: 100

+.. _unbound.conf.cachedb.redis-command-timeout:

+redis-command-timeout: *<msec>*
+    The timeout to use for Redis commands, in milliseconds.
+    If ``0``, it uses the
+    :ref:`redis-timeout:<unbound.conf.cachedb.redis-timeout>`
+    value.

+    Default: 0

+.. _unbound.conf.cachedb.redis-connect-timeout:

+redis-connect-timeout: *<msec>*
+    The timeout to use for Redis connection set up, in milliseconds.
+    If ``0``, it uses the
+    :ref:`redis-timeout:<unbound.conf.cachedb.redis-timeout>`
+    value.

+    Default: 0

 .. _unbound.conf.cachedb.redis-expire-records: